STMicroelectronics/stm32-mw-ipl/Readme.md

 ### Setting the project properties

-First of all, it is necessary to add the *STM32_ImageProcessing_Library/Inc* folder to the list of the include directories of the application project.
+As first step, it is necessary to add the *STM32_ImageProcessing_Library/Inc* folder to the list of the include directories of the application project.

 Then, it is necessary to add `STM32IPL` to the list of define symbols of the compiler pre-processor.